kpaxian7/feature_guider/README.md

 ## Feature Introduction
+- Supports one-time display of guide items using optional `id` with SharedPreferences
 - Supports custom description widget for GUIDANCE AREA
 - Supports locking the tip position with `Widget#key` or `Rect`
 - Supports setting the background mask opacity